Raptor Aircraft Raptor: Flight tests

 The prototype made a short hop on 21 July 2020, during which it took longer to reach take-off speed than expected and cameras revealed the main landing gear legs exhibited a shimmy on landing.
 Flight testing took place after those issues were addressed.

 The first real flight took place on 10 October 2020 at Valdosta Regional Airport.
 The aircraft experienced oscillations in yaw and pitch.
 Also, oil and coolant temperatures were quite high, and climb rate was less than expected, so Muller landed on runway 04 before completing a full circuit.
 Muller felt that the issues could be caused by not having raised the landing gear, which increased drag and not having the coolant air intake fully open.

 On 4 February 2021 during a test flight, the Raptor experienced an oil leak followed by an engine failure caused by an out of position oil seal.
 The aircraft was glided to an uneventful landing with minor damage from runway contact by one wing tip.
 During post event testing it was discovered that the #2 cylinder wrist pin had failed as well and an engine swap was required.

 On 6 August 2021, the aircraft suffered an engine failure and was substantially damaged in the subsequent crash in a corn field Nebraska.
 Designer and pilot, Peter Muller was unharmed in the incident.

+Raptor NG

 After the crash of the prototype, Muller announced that he was ending development of the Raptor and moving onto development of the Raptor Aircraft Raptor NG.
-The NG will use a similar fuselage design, but will be unpressurized and have a shorter box wing design, along with twin electric motors driving ducted fans.
+The now unpressurized NG would use a similar fuselage design (but two inches larger in all three dimensions).
+The Raptor NG would have a shorter box wing design, along with twin electric motors driving ducted fans.
+The design has been further developed to have a third ducted fan on a vertical axis in the nose, with both main engines able to pivot back 90° to provide upwards thrust and VTOL ability.
+Some online commentators have, while wishing the project well, reckoned this VTOL plan to be "a bridge too far" and unrealistic for a small firm to achieve.
+A 2023 detailed technical analysis entitled "Raptor NG VTOL Reality or Renderware?" comprehensively disparages the NG concept as being so mathematically unsound that none of its design targets are achievable.